Polymarket

-Polymarket is an American cryptocurrency-based prediction market, headquartered in Manhattan, New York City.
-Launched in 2020, it offers a platform where individuals can place bets on various future events, including economic indicators, weather patterns, awards, as well as political and legislative outcomes.
-Participants can deposit USDC cryptocurrency through the Polygon blockchain network and trade shares that represent the likelihood of specific outcomes occurring in the future.
+Polymarket is an American cryptocurrency-based prediction market which offers a platform where individuals can place bets on future outcomes, including sports matches, economic indicators, weather patterns, awards, political and legislative outcomes, and military conflicts.
+Participants can deposit cryptocurrency through the Polygon blockchain network and trade shares that represent the likelihood of specific future outcomes.
+The company is headquartered in Manhattan, New York City, where the platform was launched in 2020, and has legal domicile in Panama.